The Benefits of Decluttering Your Home

 ENJOY BEING IN YOUR HOME

-Our home should be a comfortable, welcoming and peaceful haven.
-A place where we can de-stress, not be the cause of our stress.
-It's the place where we get to relax and be ourselves, but if all we see around us is clutter and chaos, it's hard to relax - both physically and mentally.
+Our home should be a place of comfort and relaxation.
+But if all we see around us is clutter and chaos, it's hard to relax - both physically and mentally.
+Our homes should help us to de-stress, not be the cause of any stress.

 With less clutter, you can start to reclaim these spaces for their intended purposes - e.g. being able to enjoy a meal at the dining table instead of it being used a storage facility.